-- For CVSD: S3 is preferred over S2, S2 is preferred over S1, S1 is preferred over D1 and D1 is preferred over D0.
-The decision to use S4 as preferred setting is implementation specific and may be based on coexistence use cases. - For mSBC: T2 is preferred over T1.
+- For CVSD: S4 is preferred over S3, S3 is preferred over S2, S2 is preferred over S1, S1 is preferred over D1 and D1 is preferred over D0.
+The decision to use S4 may also be based on implementation-specific coexistence use cases. - For mSBC: T2 is preferred over T1.